 - Onion powder

-Measure out all of the spices and put them in a bowl, then give them a good mix!
-And that’s it, your fajita seasoning is now ready!
+Measure out the spices and put them in a bowl, then give them a good stir.
+And that’s it, your fajita seasoning is now ready to be used.

 More Fajita Seasoning Tips

-- You can double or triple the amounts below to make a bigger batch of fajita seasoning.
+- Double or triple the amounts to make a bigger batch.

 Cute Little Jars